chinhau-lim/trading_site/README.md

-# Investing Done Right Stock Simulator
+# Stock Simulator that Recommends Stocks For You!

 ### Introduction